JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     **`Key`** field.
 Check **`Allow write access`** to allow Documenter to commit the generated documentation to the repo.

- 2. Next add the long private key to the Travis settings page using the provided link.
+ 2. Next add the long private key to the Travis/GitHub Actions settings page using the provided link.
     Again note that you should include **no whitespace** when copying the key.
 In the **`Environment Variables`** section add a key with the name `DOCUMENTER_KEY` and the value that was printed out. **Do not** set the variable to be displayed in the build log.
 Then click **`Add`**.

     !!! warning "Security warning"

-        To reiterate: make sure that the "Display value in build log" option is **OFF** for the variable, so that it does not get printed when the tests run.
+        To reiterate: make sure that this key is hidden.
+In particular, in the Travis CI settings the "Display value in build log" option should be **OFF** for the variable, so that it does not get printed when the tests run.
 This base64-encoded string contains the *unencrypted* private key that gives full write access to your repository, so it must be kept safe.
 Also, make sure that you never